miohtama/opsec/source/index.rst

 About this guide
 ================

-|opsec| is security guide and assessment tool for developing sensitive Internet services.
+|opsec| is a security guide and assessment tool for developing sensitive Internet services.

-The aim is to provide transparent, lightweight and practical way to develop and evaluate the security of a service from a holistic perspective.
-The scope of the guide is interdisciplinary, covering the full range of business operations from the mobile phone of CEO to safe software development practices. :doc:`Read more about how and why this guide was created <background/index>`.
+The aim is to provide transparent, lightweight and practical way to develop and evaluate the security of an Internet service from a holistic viewpoint.
+The scope of the guide is interdisciplinary, covering the full range of business operations from mobile phone usage to safe software development practices. :doc:`Read more how and why this guide was born <background/index>`.

 Chapters
 ========